aroberge/friendly/docs/design.md

 In addition to what would be provided by the intermediate version, the advanced version would have the normal Python traceback appended at the end.

+### Setting the verbosity level

+This could be done when using `friendly_traceback` explicitly in the program, as an option in the calling function.

+If no such option is provided, then it should be set either from the local environment variables (as for the language) or from a global `.ini` file.

 ## Extensibility

 For projects that have their custom Exceptions, like AvantPy, it should